Why Standard Manuscript Format: How to Submit Your Stories

 The reason 12 point monospaced fonts, double-spacing, and other spacing aspects are key to Standard Manuscript Format is readability.
 Monospaced fonts are among the easiest to read, regardless of age and vision challenges, with Courier New being the easiest of all.
 In fact, Courier New is the font used when therapists help stroke victims relearn how to read.
 Double-spacing further spreads the letters and words out to help readers focus on and follow the lines of text.

 White space is key to readability.
-As an undergraduate college student, I groaned every time a reading was assigned in my physiology textbook because the authors seemed to have challenged one another to fit as much words onto every page as possible.
+As an undergraduate college student, I groaned every time a reading was assigned in my physiology textbook because the authors seemed to have challenged one another to fit as many words onto every page as possible.
 A sheet of solid text makes a reader feel exhausted before they even start reading.
 However, when an image or white space is added, this oppressive feeling vanishes.
 One inch margins, double-spacing, and starting each story and chapter halfway down the page create white space in Standard Manuscript Format.
 White space gives a text readability.

 For authors submitting work to publishers, readability could be the difference between someone skimming a text and actually reading each word.
 Use Standard Manuscript Format to create the white space that inspires editors, agents, and publishers to delve into a piece of writing.